Wakasato/Slider_images_from_json/README.md

     But You can't use PHP because of their server's restriction.
     My works have kind of that problems sometimes.
   </p><p>
-    This kind of restriction apply to Japanese server service like "Rakuten Gold".<br>
+    This kind of restriction apply to Japanese server.<br>
     In this situation, I have to use javascript and json.
     In Generally, customers edit json files which have data of image's name, file's location, and title.
     After that, they upload only json files with FTP apps.